 Dog Run Beach (Coronado Island Dog Beach)

-Parking can be found directly outside of the naval base entrance on the north end of Ocean Blvd.
+You’ll find parking directly outside of the naval base entrance on the north end of Ocean Blvd.

 Fiesta Island

-You may know Fiesta Island for the wild parties and crowds it draws throughout the Spring and Summer months as locals pull their cars onto the beaches and float in the water for hours.
+You may know Fiesta Island for the wild parties and crowds it draws throughout the Spring and Summer months, as locals pull their cars onto the beaches and float in the water for hours.
 What you may not know is that it is also a great place to spend a day with your dog.

 Del Mar Dog Beach